cconrad/cconrad.github.io/_posts/2014-12-15-saving-space-on-hybrids-how-to-move-the-documents-or-profile-folder.md

 To do this, you simply create a folder for either documents, music, pictures or videos on the SD card, then include the new location in the library.

-To read more about this method, see [Include folders in a library](http://windows.microsoft.com/en-us/windows7/include-folders-in-a-library) at microsoft.com.

 ### Advantages

 * Good support - the way the operating system is meant to be used